projectcalico/calico/reference/calicoctl/get.md

   -n --namespace=<NS>          Namespace of the resource.
                                Only applicable to NetworkPolicy and WorkloadEndpoint.
                                Uses the default namespace if not specified.
-  -a --all-namespaces          If present, list the requested object(s) across
+  -A --all-namespaces          If present, list the requested object(s) across
                                all namespaces.
   --export                     If present, returns the requested object(s) stripped of
                                cluster-specific information.
 This flag will be ignored